xuqifan897/EndtoEnd/geant4/RE01/note.md

 `G4Event` has several member values: `G4HCofThisEvent* HC = nullptr;`, `G4DCofThisEvent* D = nullpr;`, `G4TrajectoryContainer* trajectoryContainer = nullptr`.
 The user can initialize these containers.

 The `EndOfEventAction` prints out all hits, trajectory, and primary vertex.

+## Stacking action
+The virtual method `NewStage` is called when the urgentStack becomes empty and contents in the waitingStack are transferred to the urgentStack.
+In this example, it prints out the energy deposition in the calorimeter, and leave everything from `fUrgent` back to `fWaiting`, and leave only one stack to `fUrgent`.

+The virtual method `ClassifyNewTrack` is to determine the classification of the `G4Track`.
+In this example, if the track status of the track is `fSuspend`, then revise the `trackInfo`, and set `classification` to `fWaiting`.
+Else if the parent of this track is the primary particle, then create a new `trackInfo`, then set the user information to `theTrack`.
+Now the `classification` is `fUrgent`.

+## Tracking action
+There is little description has little description.
+The methods defined in this example are `PreUserTrackingAction` and `PostUserTrackingAction`.
+In the former method, depending on the `trackInfo` of the `aTrack`, it either sets the trajectory or not.
+In the latter method, it get the secondaries, and creates a copy of the particle information and assign to every secondary.

+Let's take a closer look at the `RE01Trajectory` class.
+It overrides the following base methods: `GetTrackID`, `GetParentID`, `GetParticleName`, `GetCharge`, `GetPDGEncoding`, `GetInitialMomentum`, `GetPointEntries`, `GetPoint`.
+It has the following member values: `fPositionRecord`, `fTrackID`, `fParentID`, `fTrackStatus`, `fParticleDefinition`, `fParticleName`, `fPDGCharge`, `fPDGEncoding`, `fMomentum`, `fVertexPosition`, `fGlobalTime`.

+In its initializer, it fills the member values `fParticleDefinition`, `fParticleName`, `fPDGCharge`, `fPDGEncoding` with the attributes of `aTrack`. `fPositionRecord` is initialized with `new std::vector<G4VTrajectoryPoint*>`, and push back a new point.
+However, `fPositionRecord` should contain multiple points.
+This is achieved by the method `AppendStep`